bobanm/randomness-logger/README.md

 -----------------------

 This is a demo of Chainlink VRF v2 oracle.
 The app alows a user to browse all the random numbers previously obtained using its smart contract.
-If connected to Goerli test network, a user can also request a new random number from the oracle.
+If connected to Sepolia test network, a user can also request a new random number from the oracle.

 The demo consists of 2 packages: